-Even moderately elevated LDL levels (between 100 and 159 mg/dL) are associated with a 30-percent or greater risk of premature death from heart disease compared to those whose numbers were considered healthy (under 100 mg/dL), according to an August 2018 study published in the journal Circulation.
+Cholesterol statistics show even moderately elevated LDL levels (between 100 and 159 mg/dL) are associated with a 30 percent or greater risk of premature death from heart disease compared to those whose numbers were considered healthy (under 100 mg/dL), according to an August 2018 Circulation study.

 It's not all doom and gloom, however: "The good news is your cholesterol, especially your LDL (the "bad" cholesterol) is incredibly responsive to lifestyle.
 So, after six weeks of healthy strategies such as eating right and exercising, you should start seeing changes," Dr. Steinbaum says.
 Here's how.

 1. Eat Less Meat